bcm-uga/SSMPG2022/Woolly marmot/README.md

 Ten individuals were sampled at 61 source localities.
 The woolly_marmot_data.txt file contains both meta data and genotypes for 610 individual samples, with individual samples in rows and environmental variables and genetic loci in columns.
 Individuals were genotyped at 1000 diploid loci, which are encoded in genepop format: 0 for an ancestral allele homozygote, 1 for an heterozygote and 2 for a derived allele homozygote.
 No missing data.

+Note: the *woollymarmot.baypass.geno* file is the allele count data file in *BayPass* format (i.e., it contains allele count for the reference and alternate alleles in each of the 61 populations for the 1,000 SNPs).
+The order of the SNP and population is the same as in the original file.
+Likewise, the *woollymarmot.baypass.cov* is the population covariable format in *BayPass* format (i.e., it contains the 10 environmental covariable values for each of the 61 populations).

 The Woolly_marmot_reintroduction.txt file contains environmental information for the three sites selected for reintroducing the Woolly marmot.